fzierler/LLR_HiRep_heatbath_input/README.md

 ### TODO:

-1. Update the RNG seed for the thermalization for every repeat.
-2. Remove hard-coded project number and email address.
-3. Remove hard-coded fixed-$a_n$ parameters
-4. Use input parameters marked as "unused" above
+1. Use input parameters marked as "unused" above
-5. Remove the need to rename the configurations before performing RM steps.
-Instead, we should be able to pass the current iteration number required for the RM update directly to HiRep.
-This is supported, but this number is currently overwritten with the configuration number in HiRep.
-6. Add an option to get the initial $a_n$ from an existing LLR runs
+2. Add an option to get the initial $a_n$ from an existing LLR runs
-7. Have separate output files for every slurm (array) job.
-(This should help in removing data from incomplete runs due to cluster failures)